David Epston: Career in family therapy

 In New Zealand Epston started working as a senior social worker in an Auckland hospital.
 From 1981 to 1987 he worked as consultant family therapist at the Leslie Centre, run by Presbyterian Support Services in Auckland.
-From 1987 to the present he has been co-director of The Family Therapy Centre in Auckland.
+From 1987 to 2019 he was co-director of The Family Therapy Centre in Auckland.

 In the late 1970s Epston and Michael White led the flowering of family therapy within Australia and New Zealand.
 Together they started developing their ideas, continuing during the 1980s, and eventually in 1990 published Narrative Means to Therapeutic Ends, the first major text in what came to be known as narrative therapy.
 In 1997 following the publication of Playful Approaches to Serious Problems Epston, along with his co-authors Dean Lobovits and Jennifer Freeman, initiated the website Narrative Approaches.
 It includes series of authored and co-authored papers, artwork, and poetry in the form of an "Archive of Resistance: Anti-Anorexia/anti-Bulimia."

-Epston was awarded an honorary Doctor of Humane Letters (DLitt) in 1996 by the Graduate School of Professional Psychology, John F. Kennedy University, in Orinda, California, and the Special Award for Distinguished Contributions to Family Therapy from the Australian and New Zealand Journal of Family Therapy.